Is Your Organization Calm or Chaotic? A new metric has the answer

 Productivity for knowledge workers includes creative problem-solving, effective teamwork and collaboration, innovation, informed decision-making and so on.

 Tracking how active people are based on their interaction with various applications and systems may be an obvious temptation for managers.
 But how well does this correlate with levels of engagement and productivity for today's knowledge workers?

 Moreover, how much will ‘Big Brother is watching you‘ really boost levels of motivation and engagement?
-Isn’t there a better solution than productivity Tracking?
+Isn't there a better solution than productivity tracking?

-A person’s attitudes to quiet quitting productivity tracking and performance theatre can reveal a lot about them as a leader.
+A person's attitudes to quiet quitting productivity tracking and performance theater can reveal a lot about them as a leader.
 That is their style of leadership, how they engage their people, their views on motivation, and so on.
 Equally, it reveals much about the culture of the organization.

-It could be argued that in turning to productivity tracking software, some organizations are fighting last year’s (or to be more precise last century’s) battle when it comes to performance.
+It could be argued that in turning to productivity tracking software, some organizations are fighting last year's (or to be more precise, last century's) battle when it comes to performance.
 They are clinging to an outmoded view of human performance, motivation and potential.
 They lack a basic understanding of what makes people tick.